vsky279/Open-Glider-Network-Groundstation/ognbase/binaries/README.md

 Besides the binary here, download the files in the "data" folder: config.json (template), index.html, style.css.

+## revision MB105

+### Major improvements

+Show on upload or status page whether the config.json file was found and parsed OK.

 ## revision MB104

 ### Major improvements